CDRT/mk_docs/docs/guides/cv/management/intune/commercial-vantage-policies.md

 #### System Update Configuration

 This policy setting provides the ability for the Administrator to configure the filter of searching updates.
 If you enable this policy setting, Commercial Vantage will search for updates based on this filter.
-This policy affects both manual and auto update.
+This policy affects manual update, but if 'Configure Auto System Update' is not configured, it affects both manual and auto update.

 ```xml
 ./Device/Vendor/MSFT/Policy/Config/CommercialVantage~Policy~03E445D7B5956335BEDEF9340AC7E092~7D8BB8A33C8A8577FC2188C5539DFDBB~162A79B7E43E726881D582DBA5C8B0B7/E1181AE4156C9E11CAF88FC6416AE108